 - one peppermint crisp chocolate bar (optional)

-Preheat oven to 180 degrees celsius.
+Preheat the oven to 180 degrees celsius.
 Beat eggs white and pinch of salt, add sugar little by little and beat in until you obtain a stiff meringue.

 Add cornflour, vinegar and vanilla and mix gently.
 Get a baking tray, and draw a 20cm circle on the baking paper.
-Put the meringue onto baking tray within the circle, flatten the top and smooth the sides.
+Put the meringue onto a baking tray within the circle, flatten the top and smooth the sides.

 Bring the oven to 150 degrees celsius and place the tray in the oven, cook for 30 mins.
-After, reduce the oven to 120 degrees celsius and cook for other 45mins.
+After, reduce the oven to 120 degrees celsius and cook for another 45mins.
 Once ready, take the pavlova out of the oven and leave it on a plate to cool completely.
 Pile whipped cream and berries.